-It is illegal to draw or paint graffiti on public or private property without permission.
-Those caught can be prosecuted and if found guilty can be fined up to £5,000.
+It's illegal to draw or paint graffiti on public or private property without permission.
+Those caught can be prosecuted, and if found guilty can be fined up to £5,000.

 We don’t remove graffiti from:

 - telephone boxes (contact BT or call 0800 661610)